ArnaudHemmerle/data-analysis-on-sirius/chapters/xrf/pymca/fit-data.md

 For a more detailed summary of the fit, click on the `HTML Report` button to generate a comprehensive report.

-If you’ve missed any steps, you can download the configuration file filled with the appropriate values [here](../../../_static/xrf/pymca/config_xrf_1elem_finish.cfg).
+If you’ve missed any steps, you can download the configuration file filled with the appropriate values [here](../../../_static/xrf/pymca/config_xrf_1elem_finish.cfg) (right-click, then `Save the link as`).